-The two outer stars in the bowl of the Big Dipper – Dubhe and Merak – always point to Polaris, the North Star.
-To find this Dipper at this time of year, look toward the northwest in the evening.
+Tonight, notice the two outer stars in the bowl of the Big Dipper – Dubhe and Merak.
+They always point to Polaris, the North Star.
+To find the Dipper at this time of year, look toward the northwest in the evening.
+The Big Dipper consists of seven moderately-bright stars, so it’s often visible on a moonlit night or from a light-polluted city.

 Arabian stargazers referred to Mizar and Alcor as the “horse and rider.”
 These stars are a good test of the night’s viewing conditions: if you can’t see Alcor, there might be thin clouds up there.